morgan-sam/Train-Tracks-React/README.md

 <p>There are 5 difficulty levels.
 Difficulties 3 and below are guaranteed a single correct solution, however difficulties 4 & 5 may require trial and error as there may be multiple possible solutions.
 Only one solution will be accepted.
 If you are stuck try using the <i>add hint track</i> button.</p>

 <h3>Placing Tracks</h3>
-<p>You can place an X to mark a tile that has no tracks, and a T to mark a track where you don't know the type of rail used yet.
+<p>You can place an X to mark a tile that has no tracks, and a dot to mark a track where you don't know the type of rail used yet.
 Hover over different parts of the tile to see what track you will place on left click. </p>

 <h3>Controls:</h3>
 <ul>
 <li>Left click: places tracks</li>
 <li>Right click: deletes tracks/places Xs</li>
 <li>Dragging either: places/deletes markers of multiple tracks</li>
-<li>Dragging both at same time: places multiple T markers</li>
+<li>Dragging both at same time: places multiple dot markers</li>
 </ul>